Is cyclamen toxic to cats?

 Toxicity class – how dangerous is it for my cat?

 Cyclamen is considered a 2 and 4 toxicity class by the University of California.
 It can potentially cause death so is considered quite dangerous.

 What happens if a cat eats a cyclamen plant?

 The most common clinical signs are discussed below.
 Symptoms range from non-apparent to potential vomiting which can progress to more serious side effects like seizures or even death.

 The most common signs of cyclamen ingestion are gastrointestinal disturbances which include:

 - Hypersalivation (drooling)

 If the cat has ingested a small number of leaves or flowers try to flush any remaining plant material out of the mouth with water.
-Contact your veterinarian for further advice, he or she may recommend a wait and see approach if the cat appears otherwise well.
+Contact your veterinarian for further advice and consider contacting ASPCA Pet Poison Control.
+Remove the plant immediately.